 Further features have been added to the map since its launch in March, and efforts have begun to develop collaboration with other organisations.

-Meg Dib-Fuller, digital product lead at the City and Hackney Integrated Care System – which has worked with Hackney Council and voluntary body Hackney CVS on the development – said this reflects an earlier intent of its Find Support Services Near You programme to create a ‘single source of truth’ on voluntary and community services in the area.
+Meg Dibb-Fuller, digital product lead at the City and Hackney Integrated Care System – which has worked with Hackney Council and voluntary body Hackney CVS on the development – said this reflects an earlier intent of its Find Support Services Near You programme to create a ‘single source of truth’ on voluntary and community services in the area.

-She said that since the first publication of the map it has been placed on the website of the Hackney CVS, City and Hackney Clinical Commissioning Group and Homerton University Hospital Foundation Trust, and that feedback from organisations and the public has led to the addition of new features.
+She said that since the first publication of the map it has been placed on the websites of the Hackney CVS, City and Hackney Clinical Commissioning Group and Homerton University Hospital Foundation Trust, and that feedback from organisations and the public has led to the addition of new features.

 These have included a free text search function, a ‘clear map’ button to clear any filters used, and categories on support for families, staying safe and healthy – which includes domestic abuse, addiction and health advice – and a ‘chat and check-in’ feature.